Safes- 15 Things You Didn’t Know

-- The first burglary-resistant safe to be patented was in England by two locksmith brothers named Charles Chubb and Jeremiah Chubb around 1835.
+1. The first burglary-resistant safe to be patented was in England by two locksmith brothers, Charles Chubb and Jeremiah Chubb, around 1835.
 Their goal was to create a lockable box that would be resistant to burglars.
-Their invention eventually led to the Chubbsafes Company that we still supply today.
+Eventually their invention led to the Chubbsafes Company, which we still supply today.

-- In Ancient Egypt, keys were seen to be a symbol of wealth as not many people could afford to have safes or lockable doors.
+3. In Ancient Egypt, keys were seen as a symbol of wealth as not many people could afford to have safes or lockable doors.

-- Wall safes are typically lighter than the free-standing floor safes due to the requirement of fitting inside a wall.
+4. Wall safes are typically lighter than free-standing floor safes due to the requirement of fitting inside a wall.

-- Fire-resistant safes are typically rated by the amount of time that the contents can withstand the high temperatures that a fire produces, whilst not exceeding a set internal temperature.
+5. Fire-resistant safes can be test by the time that the contents can withstand the high temperatures that a fire produces whilst not exceeding a set internal temperature.
 Models usually are available with 30-minute protection, up to 4 hours in some cases.

-- Safes can be fitted with four different types of deposit options, these are rotary, slot, drawer and capsule cash deposit systems.
+7. They have four deposit options: rotary, slot, drawer and capsule cash deposit systems.

-- Fire-resistant safes are tested to BS EN 1047 standard in the UK.
+8. Fire-resistant safes are test to BS EN 1047 standard in the UK.

-- Standard locking options include key locking mechanisms, electronic locks and combination locks (the ones you see in films), but you can even go as far as having biometric locks installed.
+9. Standard locking options include key locking mechanisms, electronic locks and combination locks (the ones you see in films), but you can even go as far as having biometric locks as your choice

-- Strongrooms and vaults were introduced by the 1920s to banks due to repeated robbery attempts.
+11. The 1920s introduced strongrooms and vaults to banks due to repeated robbery attempts.

-- Safes are tested to the European standard of EN 1143-1 which is the main testing standard for these solutions as well as ATM security products, strongroom doors and strongrooms.
+13. Safes are test to the European standard of EN 1143-1, which is the primary testing standard for these solutions as well as ATM security products, strongroom doors and strongrooms.

-- Cash ratings reflect the value of cash that can be stored within the safe overnight and be covered by insurance.
-Valuables ratings are ten times the cash rating and determine the value of items stored overnight.
+15. Cash ratings reflect the value of the cash that can be stored within the safe overnight and be covered by insurance.
+Therefore, valuables ratings are ten times the cash rating and determine the value of items stored overnight.